How to Consolidate Debt

 Who can help me consolidate my debt?

-Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
+Citi offers personal loans to existing Citi customers and new Citi customers who meet specific eligibility criteria, including an established credit and income history, along with additional factors determined by Citi.
 If you think you could benefit from a Citi Personal Loan, apply online today.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.